alexa/ask-sdk-controls/doc/userGuide.md

 and to provide a natural way to implement that concepts of [situational design](https://developer.amazon.com/en-US/alexa/alexa-skills-kit/situational-design).

-Finally, the Controls framework is designed to integrate seamlessly with existing skills written using the ASK-SDK v2 for Node.js.
+Finally, the Controls Framework is designed to integrate seamlessly with existing skills written using the ASK-SDK v2 for Node.js.

 ---